1. How do I request to have a specific class offered either in our district or online?

 Just go to this web page (http://www.iowa.gov/boee/search_warn.html) and type in your name.

 No, you will merely have to renew your Standard License.
-But note that if you accept a regular teaching job, you will have to renew your Standard License BEFORE you begin your duties as a full time or regular part time teacher; you cannot serve as a full time or regular part time teacher on a Substitute License
+But please note that if you accept a regular teaching job, you will have to renew your Standard License BEFORE you begin your duties as a full time or regular part time teacher; you cannot serve as a full time or regular part-time teacher on a Substitute License.

-You could apply for a one year extension of the license.
+You could apply for a one-year extension of the license.
 The fee is the only requirement for this license, but if one or more of your credits will turn five years old by the expiration date of the extension, you should send those transcripts with your application.
+We also have some online courses that you may be able to get taken before it expires.
+Please check our ISEA Academy classes.